datalab-org/datalab/README.md

         - This will create a `pipenv` environment for `pydatalab` and all of its dependencies that is registered within *this folder* only.
 1. Run the server from the `pydatalab` folder with `pipenv run pydatalab/main.py`.

-The server should now be accessible at http://localhost:5001/ (there isn't much to see there since this server renders no content, just JSON).
-If the server is running, navigating to this website will display "Hello, This is a server".
+The server should now be accessible at http://localhost:5001.
+If the server is running, navigating to this URL will display "Hello, This is a server".

 Should you wish to contribute to/modify the Python code, you may wish to perform these extra steps: